Felspar/io/README.md

 }
 ```

+### Wardens

 The library is built around the notion of "wardens".
-There is an abstract `felspar::io::warden` type that provides an API for various IOPs, and in the future, polymorphic allocation for memory required to execute the IOPs and coroutines that make use of them.
+There is an abstract `felspar::io::warden` type that provides an API for various IOPs (and in the future) polymorphic allocation for memory required to execute the IOPs and coroutines that make use of them.

+Concrete warden implementation make use of a particular API family to implement the required asynchronous IO and timing APIs.
+At the moment there are the `felspar::io::poll_warden` and the `felspar::io::uring_warden`.
+The first makes use of the `poll()` system call and the latter the `io_uring` facilities.
+The library design is centred around the capabilities of io_uring rather than poll, with poll being treated as a compatibility fallback for use on platforms where io_uring is not available. **The intention is not to expose the entirety of the io_uring API space, just those IOPs that are most useful to a wide range of applications (e.g. a focus on network and file IO).**

+Different wardens will have slight differences in observable behaviour as a consequence of their differing APIs.
+For example, sleeps using poll will have best case jitter of just over 1 millisecond, wheres on io_uring this figure should be at least one order of magnitude lower.

 ### Time outs